rainbowdashlabs/sql-java/docs/02/select.md

 </details>

-Whats basically happening here is:
+What's basically happening here is:

 First we order the whole table by the `last_online` column.
 After this we skip the first `5` rows and read the next `5` rows.
 It is important to remember that we first need to sort the whole table currently.
 That can be very costly